Pancrelipase (By mouth)

 If a dose is missed:

 - If you miss a dose of this medicine, skip the missed dose and take your next dose at your usual time.
-Do not double doses.
+Do not take 2 doses at the same time.

 How to Store and Dispose of This Medicine: